w3f/educhain/docs/sub0-reset-2024.md

 ## Who is the audience?

-Anyone who wants to understand the process of launching their own chain on Polkadot.
+Anyone who wants to understand the process of launching their own chain on Polkadot and to leverage the powerful system chain integration options available.
 Some pre-requisite skills that help:

-- Familiarity with Polkadot JS UI
+- familiarity with Polkadot JS UI
-- Have Substrate runtime development experience
+- have Substrate runtime development experience
-- Tinkered with [minimal chain](https://github.com/paritytech/polkadot-sdk-minimal-template) and [solochain](https://github.com/paritytech/polkadot-sdk-solochain-template) templates
+- tinkered with [minimal chain](https://github.com/paritytech/polkadot-sdk-minimal-template) and [solochain](https://github.com/paritytech/polkadot-sdk-solochain-template) templates

-Anyone who likes to understand how to leverage the powerful system chain integration options available on Polkadot.

 ## Tasks